 Another new addition to our capabilities came with the installation with a state-of-the-art 5-axis CNC machine at our Long Marston facility.
 This incredible piece of machinery allows us to shape any material in 3D in a totally automated process.
 We also became the first company in the UK to install a CNC laser which essentially burns the material changing the colour of materials from black to white or vice versa to create a stunning finish.
 Using these cutting-edge technologies, we have been able to deliver some of the most creative, innovative and artistic pieces that have brought projects to life across the UK and Ireland.
 You can find out more about some of our favourite projects from the year by clicking here.

 The opening of our Materials Lab in Bolton in October saw one of my biggest dreams come true.
 This state-of-the-art space is a unique resource for you to explore, be inspired by and get expert advice on materials for your projects.
 We’ve had a great reaction from everyone who has visited so far so watch this space for the events we have planned at the Materials Lab next year.

-With a host of exciting projects lined up for 2017, we’re excited to be involved in schemes that maximise the use of natural materials to create stand out schemes that benefit the public and environment around us.
+With a host of exciting projects lined up for 2017, we’re excited to be involved in schemes that maximise the use of natural materials to create stand-out schemes that benefit the public and the environment around us.
 I’d like to thank all of our customers, partners and suppliers for their continued collaboration and support and we look forward to a successful 2017.